davenquinn/xenoliths/paper/text/chapters/06-modeling.md

 limited scope for further episodic rollback after emplacement of the nappe(s) of presumed xenolith source.

-The subduction zone will have the effect of cooling the mantle lithosphere from below for the cases in which subduction is modeled [@fig:model_comparisons b and c], which are already near the coolest permitted by our xenolith constraints.
+An active subduction interface at depth within the model domain will cool the mantle lithosphere from below.
+However, the models [@fig:model_comparisons b and c], which are already near the coolest permitted by our xenolith constraints.
 However, the subduction of progressively younger crust until the shutoff at ~27 Ma will gradually increase the heat on the bottom of the lithosphere.